 The Shirley Ryan AbilityLab is recognized by the New York State Education Department’s State Board of Physical Therapy as an approved provider of physical therapy and physical therapist assistant continuing education.
-This course has been approved by the New York Physical Therapy Board for 1.5 Contact Hours
+This self-study course has been approved by the New York Physical Therapy Board for 1.5 Contact Hours

 The Shirley Ryan AbilityLab is an AOTA Approved Provider of professional development.
 Course approval ID# 02494.
-This distance learning – independent and interactive webinar is offered at .15 CEUs [intermediate, OT service delivery/ Foundational Knowledge].
+This distance learning – independent webinar is offered at .15 CEUs [intermediate, OT service delivery/ Foundational Knowledge].
 AOTA does not endorse specific course content, products, or clinical procedures.

 This course is offered for 0.15 ASHA CEUs (Intermediate level, Professional area).